 - Depression and other mood disorders

 Depression is very common and is one of the most prevalent forms of mental illness.
 Symptoms of depression include persistent sad, anxious, or "empty" feelings.
 Other feelings can include pessimism, guilt, worthlessness and hopelessness.
 Depression can also cause fatigue and decreased energy, insomnia, and a loss of interest in activities that are pleasurable.
 Depression is highly treatable.
 To learn about how I treat my patients with depression, please see my page on Depression.

 - Bipolar Disorder

 Bipolar disorder (also called bipolar depression and manic depression) is a mood disorder characterized by unusual shifts in mood from a manic or extremely happy mood to a depressed mood.
 These intense periods are referred to as manic or depressive episodes.
 Bipolar depression is also treatable, usually with a combination of medicines and therapy.
 To learn more, please see my page on Bipolar Disorder.

 Public health officials estimate that more than 40 million American adults suffer from a form of anxiety each year.
 This is approximately one in five adults in the United States.
 The anxiety referred to by psychiatrists and public health officials is unlike the relatively mild and brief anxiety felt everyday by millions of people who are going to a job interview, a first date or speaking in public.
 Anxiety disorders are more intense and can last longer – generally at least 6 months.
 There are many new treatments for anxiety.
 For more information, please refer to my page on Anxiety.

 - Borderline personality and other personality disorders

 Borderline personality disorder (BPD) is characterized generally by instability in moods, self-image, and personal relationships that is pervasive.
 This instability can be disruptive to the patient's work and family relationships.
 BPD is more prevalent than other well-known disorders such as bipolar disorder.
-Public health officials believe PBD affects 1 out of 50 adults in the United States.
+Public health officials and psychiatric caregivers believe PBD affects 1 out of 50 adults in the United States.